Construction Updates and Timelines

 ADA standards and safety improvements

 FotL has been strong advocates that the Lakewalk needs to be brought up to ADA standards and to have safety elements addressed.
-There are three primary areas that currently do not meet ADA: hills at Leif Erikson Park, intersection and “S” curve grade at 23rd Ave E, and juncture at 26th Ave E. We are happy to announce that these will finally be corrected in 2025 to meet ADA standards and provide a safer environment for walkers, bikers, and motorists.
+There are three primary areas that currently do not meet ADA: hills at Leif Erikson Park, intersection and “S” curve grade at 23rd Ave E, and juncture at 26th Ave E. We are happy to announce that these are planned to be corrected in 2026 to meet ADA standards and provide a safer environment for walkers, bikers, and motorists.

 Signage